-At strategic level, Integrated Risk Management Planning (IRMP) is an integral part of the business planning process in West Yorkshire Fire and Rescue Service (WYFRS).
-The Service's strategic assessment of risk covers all reasonably foreseeable risk within the County and establishes baseline standards of service.
+At strategic level, Community Risk Management Planning (CRMP) is an integral part of the business planning process in West Yorkshire Fire and Rescue Service (WYFRS).
+The Service's strategic assessment of risk covers all foreseeable risk within the County and establishes baseline standards of service.

-In 2019, the Community Risk Management Strategy 2017-2020 was replaced by Your Fire & Rescue Service 2020-23 which explains who we are, what we do, how we identify, assess and manage risk in West Yorkshire and provides information on how the services are delivered.
-This document also provides the overarching business case for delivering prevention, protection, response and resilience in a risk proportional manner.
-The strategy provides the means to deliver excellent but cost-effective fire and rescue services to the communities across West Yorkshire.
-This latest strategy continues to underpin a flexible approach to managing risk and deliver future efficiency savings.
+The Your Fire & Rescue Service 2020-23 explains who we are, what we do, how we identify, assess and manage risk in West Yorkshire and provides information on how WYFRS services are delivered.
+This document also provides the overarching business case for delivering prevention, protection, response, and resilience in a risk proportional manner.
+The Community Risk Management Plan provides the means to deliver excellent but cost-effective fire and rescue services to the communities across West Yorkshire.
+This latest Community Risk Management